-EU regulations also allow the option of including a barcode on an official tag.
-Whilst Great Britain chose not to introduce this requirement, in some EU states it is compulsory.
-However, there is no requirement for cattle born in Great Britain to be identified with eartags bearing a barcode.
-This includes animals going for export.
+EU regulations also allow the option of including a barcode on an official tag, and in some EU Member States it is compulsory.
+However, Great Britain chose not to introduce it, so there is no requirement for cattle born in Great Britain to be identified with ear tags bearing a barcode, including animals going for export.
 It is entirely up to the importer and exporter to decide, through commercial arrangements, whether or not this is necessary.Back to top

 If a keeper discovers an ear tag applied under these Regulations has become illegible or lost they must, within 28 days of discovery, replace it with an ear tag bearing the same number.